rozek/node-red-on-always-free-vm/README.md

 * `sudo snap install core` (not to be combined with the following command!)
 * `sudo snap refresh core`

-Important: do not combine the last two commands as shown in the "snap" docs - or they will fail!
+**Important**: do not combine the last two commands as shown in the "snap" docs - or they will fail!

+> Nota bene: it may sometimes happen, that `sudo snap install core` refuses to run and instead issues the error message
+>   `error: too early for operation, device not yet seeded or device model not acknowledged`
+> In such a case, just wait a minute and try again.

 #### Install "certbot" ####